photoview/photoview/README.md

 that is easy to host on a personal server, to easily view the photos located on that server.

 ## Main features

-> The software is still in early development, and many of the following features, have not been implemented yet.
+> The software is still in early development, and many of the following features, may not have been fully implemented yet.

 - **Closely tied to the file system**.
 The website presents the images found on the local filesystem of the server, directories are mapped to albums.
 - **User management**.
 Each user is created along with a path on the local filesystem, photos within that path can be accessed by that user.